 Listen to the team members who’re focused on facts and numbers.

-Find ways to help people work together well.
+Be a proactive communicator and find ways to help people work together well.

 Know when to stop arguing and start playing.